What is a Customer Service Contact Center?

 The Nearshore Advantage for High-Touch Service

-The Shift from “Agent” to “Advocate”
+The Shift from Agent to Customer Advocate

 The Empowered Agent Model